bennycwong/bennycwong.github.io/content/scratch-pad/posts-to-write.md

 This is a list of blog posts to write

 1. Git reset
-2. Pattern Matching in Elixir
+2. Pattern Matching in Elixir -> Talk
 3. Simulations in Elixir
 4. The Most used tools in Linux
 5. O Notation Illustrated